david-rockwood/fimpad/fimpad/library/FIMpad/Model Configs.md

 ---

-## IBM Granite 4.0 H Base (any parameter size)
+## Default FIM control Tokens

-These are the default FIM control token settings for FIMpad.
+These work with IBM Granite 4.0 H and Qwen 3 Coder 30B A3B.

 ```
 [[[{